Chaoticka/crackerjacks/Installation.md

 python3 -c "import sys; print(sys.version)"
 ```

 If Python is installed, one of these commands will run and will output the version number.
-Ciphey onlysupports numbers higher than 3.7.
+Ciphey only supports numbers higher than 3.7.
 If you see "2" or anything below "3.7", we'll need to install a more up to date version.

 Make sure to note what command words.
-On your compputer, if `python -c "import sys; print(sys.version)"` returns something higher or equal to "3.7", then whenever you see `python3` instead write `python`.
+On your computer, if `python -c "import sys; print(sys.version)"` returns something higher or equal to "3.7", then whenever you see `python3` instead write `python`.

+**⚠️Windows Warning⚠️**
+On Windows?
+Python defaults to install 32-bit.
+Ciphey only supports 64-bit.
+When you download Python from the website on Windows it defaults to 32-bit.
+Make sure to download 64 bit!

 Go to this website [https://www.python.org/](https://www.python.org/) and install Python3.
 Make sure the version is more than 3.7.
-By default. unless you expliticly choose a lower version, the version you install will > 3.7.
+By default. unless you explicitly choose a lower version, the version you install will > 3.7.

 Next, we need to install **pip**.